CONP-PCNO/conp-documentation/Developers-Notes/conp-dataset_creation_of_prezipped_archives_for_downloads.md

 - this step does not need to be done on the production server since the whole `conp-dataset` has been installed recursively
-- for derived dataset, need to install the `conp-dataset` temporarily elsewhere without the `-r` option to avoid installing the source subdataset as well
+- for derived dataset, we need to install the `conp-dataset` temporarily elsewhere without the `-r` option to avoid installing the source subdataset as well

 ##### 3. Download all the files of the dataset